Finland school system hours

 Distribution of lesson hours

 Finland’s school system is unitary, public and free for all children.
-Here, a couple of hundred .
+90% of teachers in Finland are satisfied with their work, and 92% say positive aspects of their job outweigh the negative ones, according to a survey commissioned by the Ministry of Education and Culture.Student support.
 While children in England and Wales are still toiling away in school into the middle of July, the Finns .The length of the school day varies in Finland: the younger the student, the shorter the day.
 Last year more than 100 foreign delegations and governments visited Helsinki, hoping to learn the secret of their schools' success.The present distribution of lesson hours was confirmed by the Government on 2018 (see table below).
 This country note provides an overview of the key characteristics of the education system in Finland.

 Finland's school system — Observing Finland by Tim Linka

 What’s more, Finnish students typically have little to no .
 “We need to make sure that people as a whole develop, and they are well and happy,” says Korpi.
 A child starts pre-school in the year it turns six.Finland's schools score consistently at the top of world rankings, yet the pupils have the fewest number of class hours in the developed world.
 Less Structure = More Trust.Russia, Spain, and Mexico align with a 6-hour school day, offering a balance between academic pursuits and other aspects of student life.
+The Finnish school system challenges the idea .
 In 2006, Finland's pupils scored the highest average results in .
-In addition to that pupils also get a free school meal every day.

 Single-structure primary and lower secondary education